Kelvin MacKenzie: After editing The Sun

 In November 1998, MacKenzie headed a consortium, TalkCo Holdings, which purchased Talk Radio from CLT for £24.7 million.
 One of the financial backers was News International, News Corporation's UK subsidiary.
-In 1999 TalkCo was renamed The Wireless Group and in January 2000 Talk Radio was rebranded as Talksport.
+In 1999, TalkCo was renamed The Wireless Group and, in January 2000, Talk Radio was rebranded as Talksport.
 The Wireless Group acquired The Radio Partnership in 1999, gaining control of its nine local commercial stations.
 In May 2005, it was announced that the Northern Irish media company, UTV plc, had made an agreed offer to buy the company, subject to shareholder and regulatory approval.
 In June 2005, the takeover proceeded, with MacKenzie being replaced by UTV executive Scott Taunton.
-The station lost listeners during MacKenzie's tenure.

-In September 2005, MacKenzie took over Highbury House Communications, a magazine publishing company based in Bournemouth and Orpington.
-HHC held a number of titles mainly in the leisure and computer games market with a 'ladette' title sitting uncomfortably in its portfolio.
-HHC was already suffering from massive debts when MacKenzie took the reins and despite efforts on his part to broker a life-line to save the ailing company, he had inherited a poisoned legacy.
-This venture also failed; Highbury closed in December 2005.

-MacKenzie then spent a year as chairman of one of the UK's largest marketing and communications groups, Media Square plc.
-This was unsuccessful and MacKenzie left in March 2007.
+MacKenzie spent a year as chairman of one of the UK's largest marketing and communications groups, Media Square plc.
+That was unsuccessful and MacKenzie left a year later, in March 2007.

 In March 2006, MacKenzie joined BBC Radio 5 Live as a presenter.
 He made his debut on the station over the summer, presenting a series of programmes telling the story of various scandals which have occurred at FIFA World Cup tournaments over the years.
 He then presented a retrospective look at the year gone by on Christmas Day.